Event-based Facial Keypoint Alignment via Cross-Modal Fusion Attention and Self-Supervised Multi-Event Representation Learning: Experiments

 \subsubsection{\textbf{Effectiveness of Multi-Event Representation in SSMER}}

 We examined the impact of our SSMER-based event backbone, which integrates three event representations: frame\cite{frame}, voxel\cite{voxel18}, and timesurface\cite{ts17}.
 To compare different backbones, we trained each one with various event representations, then fine-tuned a CMFA-based keypoint alignment model using the event frame representation\cite{frame}.
 Our baseline is a SimSiam\cite{simsiam} model that relies solely on the frame representation.
 We also tested two pairwise combinations (frame and voxel, frame and timesurface) against our full SSMER approach, which merges all three.
 As shown in Table~\ref{tab:ssmer_esie}, the pairwise backbones already improve NME by up to 6.0\% over the single-representation baseline on E-SIE with the frame representation.
 Our final three-representation SSMER further boosts NME by 5.9\%.
-This conclusion is reinforced by SSMER-specific ablations on E-CelebV-HQ with the timesurface representation, detailed in Table~\ref{tab:ab_ssmer_ts_ecelebv}.
+However, the improvement remains moderate because the frame, voxel, and timesurface representations are derived from the same event stream and therefore contain partially overlapping information.
+Due to the inherent sparsity of event data, the amount of complementary spatial information across these representations is limited.
+This observation is further supported by SSMER-specific ablations on E-CelebV-HQ with the timesurface representation, detailed in Table~\ref{tab:ab_ssmer_ts_ecelebv}.

 Fig. \ref{fig:ssmer_ablation} provides a qualitative visualization of these ablation studies on the E-SIE dataset.
 It presents our SSMER + CMFA approach against various baselines.
 These include learning from scratch with event frames, fine-tuning an ImageNet-pretrained backbone, and fine-tuning SSMER backbones trained with different event pairs, such as (frame~\cite{frame}, voxel~\cite{voxel18}) and (frame~\cite{frame}, voxel~\cite{voxel18}, timesurface~\cite{ts17}).
 For reference, results from an RGB-only baseline~\cite{slpt22} are also included.
 The visualizations confirm that our method is the only one to succeed across all four challenging scenarios, while the RGB-based method fails under low illumination and fast movement.
 These results visually reaffirm the quantitative findings: SSMER alone offers limited improvement, but combining it with CMFA leads to a substantial performance boost.